 Document Publishing

 For approved documents, the document publishing procedure defines how and where a document is published and who can access it.
-The procedure also defines the relevant security restrictions for sensitive or personal information and whether the document can be distributed outside the organization.
+The method also defines the relevant security restrictions for sensitive or personal information and whether the document can be distributed outside the organization.

 Document Disposal